idr4n/image-resizer-rust/README.md

 Image-Resizer-Rust is a command-line tool for efficiently resizing images.
 It supports JPEG and PNG formats, with automatic format detection and conversion.

+Please note that this command-line tool is intended for personal use and is not published on Rust's docs.rs or crates.io.
+Therefore, it must be installed manually.

 ## Features

 - Resize images by specifying width, height, or both